-If you provide us with information by entering it in one of our online forms, it will be kept private and confidential, and will be held only for the purpose of contacting you with information related to our business.
+If you provide us with your personal information, it will be kept private and confidential.
 Pursuant to the Act on Information Society Services and E-Commerce (LSSICE) and the Spanish Data Protection Act 15/1999 (Ley Orgánica 15/1999 de Protección de Datos Española), we undertake to treat the personal information of our clients and users in complete confidentiality.
-All of the information sent to us by means of the forms on our website will be held on a database secured in accordance with the abovementioned legislation.
+All of the information sent to us will be held in a database secured in accordance with the abovementioned legislation.

-LinguaFrame does not sell or share the information provided to it by its users and clients with any other entity or organisation.
-Your contact details will only be used to provide you with information that we believe may be of interest to you.
+LinguaFrame does not sell or share the information provided to it by its users and clients with any other entity or organisation, except in the following ways:

 You are at all times entitled to contact us to check, correct or remove the information that we hold about you on our database, and you can ask to stop receiving information from us by using the contact form, by e-mailing us at email@example.com or by clicking on the “unsubscribe” link on our e-mails.

-We use traffic log cookies to identify which pages are being used.
+We use traffic log cookies from Google Analytics to identify which pages are being used.
 This helps us analyse data about webpage traffic and improve our website in order to tailor it to users’ needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.
 We also use Google Adwords conversion tracking cookies to monitor how our Google advertisements are performing.